rtanpo440/sincode/README.md

 - `CustomErrorParser` - Customizes the error message.
 - `FatalizeParser` - Changes the error class from NormalParserError to FatalParserError.
 - `InstanceParser` - Reads an instance.
+- `LabelParser` - Sets a label for SequenceParser, etc.
 - `MapParser` - Converts the object read.
 - `OptionalParser` - Returns a specified default object instead of raising an error if the inner parser fails.
 - `Parser` - Creates a custom sequence parser.